andrew/ultimate-awesome/README.md

 - [awesome-astronomy](https://github.com/mbiesiad/awesome-astronomy) - 😎 Awesome lists about Astronomy stuff. ⭐ Databases, sites, Twitter accounts, projects, NASA, ESA, JAXA, and more 🚀.
 - [awesome-next](https://github.com/next-theme/awesome-next) - 😎 Theme NexT, AWESOME NexT!.
 - [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .
-- [Awesome-Bootstrapper-Roadmap](https://github.com/pierpaolo28/Awesome-Bootstrapper-Roadmap) - 💸 Save $2,000/mo bootstrapping your startup.
-Exhaustive Open Source SaaS alternatives and a step-by-step roadmap from Idea to Exit.
 - [awesome-cilium](https://github.com/seifrajhi/awesome-cilium) - A curated list of awesome projects related to cilium.
 - [find-oss](https://github.com/SimoMay/find-oss) - A list of popular open source alternatives to proprietary SaaS.
 - [awesome-face-generation](https://github.com/zhangzjn/awesome-face-generation) - Basic GAN frameworks and approaches for face swap, reenactment, and stylizing.